Welcome To Service Dog Laws West Virginia

 Businesses and other entities may assess a service animal that is a miniature horse.
 Miniature horses are the only other accepted type of animal under the ADA (Americans with Disabilities Act) laws other than dogs.

-Whenever reasonable, people with disabilities who use a miniature horse should be accommodated.
-Businesses and other entities may assess a miniature horse based on the type, size and weight.
+Whenever reasonable, people with disabilities who use miniature horses should be accommodated.
+Businesses and other entities may assess a miniature horse based on its type, size, and weight.

 This assessment may be used in determining if it would be safe and reasonable to accept the mini service horse.

 No, you do not have to register or certify a service dog in West Virginia, or any other U.S. state.
-In fact, legitimate registration and certification doesn’t exist.
+In fact, legitimate registration and certification don’t exist.

 You may have found service dog registration and certification websites online.
-These are not endorsed or even recognized by the ADA nor the Department of Justice.
+These are not endorsed or even recognized by the ADA or the Department of Justice.